intellism/deepl-translate/README_en.md

 A VSCode code comment translation plugin that supports large language model integration, serving as a translation source extension for [Comment Translate](https://marketplace.visualstudio.com/items?itemName=intellsmi.comment-translate)

-⚠️*This plugin does not provide large language model APIs.
-Please use your own API and ensure it supports OpenAI's API calling format*
+⚠️*This plugin does not provide a large model Key, please prepare your own Key*

 [简体中文](README.md)|[**English**]